agaidus/agaidus.github.io/_posts/2016-6-22-Spatial_Econonometric_Modeling.md

 ![equation](http://latex.codecogs.com/gif.latex?Y) is the outcome measure, ![equation](http://latex.codecogs.com/gif.latex?\rho) is a spatial autoregressive term ![equation](http://latex.codecogs.com/gif.latex?W_Y) is the spatial lag of the dependent variable, ![equation](http://latex.codecogs.com/gif.latex?X) is the matrix of explanatory variables, and ![equation](http://latex.codecogs.com/gif.latex?\epsilon) is a vector of error terms assumed as ![equation](http://latex.codecogs.com/gif.latex?\epsilon \sim N(0,\sigma^2 I))

 ### Spatial Error Model
 The spatial error model primarily addresses spatial heterogeneity, or spatial interactions in the model that are a result of omitted variables that are spatially autocorrelated.
-It also looks like the standard OLS regression although now the error term is parased apart into a spatial component and a non-spatial component.
+It also looks like the standard OLS regression although now the error term is parsed apart into a spatial component and a non-spatial component.

 ![equation](http://latex.codecogs.com/gif.latex?Y = X \beta + \epsilon)